camchain/docs/README.md

-NEO Docs
+CAM Docs
 ============

-This project provides the source for [docs.neo.org](http://docs.neo.org/).
-You can learn more about NEO [here](https://github.com/neo-project/neo).
+This project provides the source for [docs.camatrix.org](http://docs.camatrix.org/).
+You can learn more about CAM [here](https://github.com/camchain/cam).